 For many, procedures and processes around GDPR are still being reviewed and implemented and whilst the 25 May go-live date has passed, it is vital for businesses of all sizes to take a moment to check their responsibilities are being fulfilled.
 As a quick reminder, the GDPR broadens the reach of current legislation and introduces new rights.

-Key rights of the individual include;
+GDPR Key Rights of the Individual

 • Right of access